 Maple syrup, agave syrup or prickly pear cactus syrup

-Vegetable oil z
+Vegetable oil

 In a bowl, mix cornmeal, flour, baking powder, and salt.
 Whisk in milk and eggs, just until blended, then whisk in butter.
 Fold in pine nuts or pumpkin seeds, if using.

-Spoon batter in cup portions onto oiled griddle and cook until pancakes are browned on the bottom and edges begin to look dry; about 2 minutes.
+Spoon batter in ⅓cup portions onto oiled griddle and cook until pancakes are browned on the bottom and edges begin to look dry; about 2 minutes.
 Turn with a wide spatula and brown other sides, 1½ to 2 minutes longer.
 Coat pan with more oil as necessary to cook remaining pancakes.
-Serve pancakes as cooked or keep warm in a single layer on baking sheets in a 200°F oven for up to 15 minutes.

-Makes: Approximately 12 medium-sized pancakes.
 This recipe is from my cookbook: "Delicious!
 The Very Best of Gluten Free and Wheat Free Cooking" which is available at AMAZON.com and also at my website: celiacdiseaseinfo.org/

-I DO apologize.
+Yesterday I posted a great new recipe and photos on my blog for oatmeal cookies.
+If you came to my blog today looking for it, it has been deleted because I have clearly been glutenized after ingesting the cookies. :-( I DO apologize.
 There seems to be some misconception today in the gluten free world that there is minimal contamination obtained in oats (they contain no gluten unless they become contaminated with wheat), due to their processing in many USA processing plants that also process wheat products on the same equipment.
 There is also fairly recent information from Dr. Peter Greene (esteemed celiac researcher and specialist...via Elisabeth Haselback as seen on the Dr. Oz TV program) that a small amount of gluten (now the allowable amount is 1/8 of a teaspoon!) is safe for celiacs.
+Well, it's your body, but if you are a diagnosed celiac, my vote would be don't fool around with oats AT ALL, unless they are guaranteed gluten free.
+In this blogger's opinion, no gluten (not even a microbe) is the only safe choice...

 Babka (Mother’s Polish Bread) is a yeasted sweet cake, popular in Eastern Europe and commonly baked at Easter.
 While the chocolate filling is not traditional, the result is incredibly tender, buttery, and succulent.
 Great for dessert, breakfast, or as a coffee cake.
 I adapted from Epicurious to make the recipe gluten free.

-¾ cup warm milk (105 -115 ˚F)
+Dough ¾ cup warm milk (105 -115 ˚F)

 ½ cup plus 2 t. sugar 3 t. active dry yeast (or 2 ¼ ounce pkgs.)